mit-pdos/sigmaos/tutorial/01_local_dev.md

 $ ./build.sh --parallel
 ```

+Warning: the parallel build uses much memory and all the cores on the
-Warning: if the machine you are building on is small, this may cause your
+machine you are building on.
-machine to run out of memory, as the `go` compiler is somewhat
-memory-intensive.

 In order to make sure the build succeeded, run a simple test which
 starts SigmaOS up and exits immediately: